Dean and Professor of Law

 Associate Dean of Alumni and Community Relations

-Sondra R. Tennessee is the Associate Dean for Student Affairs managing over 20 full-time staff members.
-Her areas of responsibility include the following: admissions, career development, registration, scholarships and financial aid, bar preparation, student counseling and advising, study abroad programs, and graduate programs at the University of Houston Law Center.
+Sondra R. Tennessee is the Associate Dean for Student Affairs.
+Her areas of responsibility include the following: alumni engagement, community and business relations, admissions, career development, scholarships.
 In addition, she works strategically with a broad group of offices on the University of Houston campus.
-Prior to assuming her current position, she served as the Assistant Dean for Admissions at the UH Law Center.
+Prior to assuming her current position, she served as the Assistant Dean for Admissions and Associate Dean for Students Affairs at the UH Law Center.
 Before joining the UH Law Center, she worked at the University of Oklahoma College of Law and Washington University School of Law.

-Active in legal education nationally, Associate Dean Tennessee serves on the board of the Law School Admissions Council and is the chair of the Diversity Committee.
-She is also a member of the American Bar Association Commission on Lawyer Assistance Programs.
+Active in legal education nationally, Associate Dean Tennessee served on the board of the Law School Admissions Council and was the chair of the Diversity Committee.
+She is a member of the American Bar Association Commission on Lawyer Assistance Programs.

 Assistant Dean of Communications and Marketing